Unboxed-Software/solana-course/content/es/rust-macros.md

----
-title: Rust Procedural Macros
-objectives:
-- Create and use **Procedural Macros** in Rust
-- Explain and work with a Rust Abstract Syntax Tree (AST)
-- Describe how procedural macros are used in the Anchor framework
----

 # TL;DR

 -   **Procedural macros** are a special kind of Rust macro that allow the programmer to generate code at compile time based on custom input.